Thank you for registering. You now have permission to use WEMWBS in the manner detailed in your submission.

 Download the original, 14-item scale here.
-This provides a fuller picture of mental wellbeing with a better balance of feeling and functioning items than SWEMWBS.
+This provides a fuller picture of mental wellbeing with a better balance of feeling and functioning items than the 7-item scale WEMWBS.
 It is preferred in situations where it is valuable to give study participants a picture of their mental wellbeing.

 The original WEMWBS User Guide is available here.
 This is the guide that was originally developed for NHS Scotland, updated in 2015.
 It is intended for researchers and practitioners who are familiar with the use of scales in evaluations.
-It contains detailed information about the validation and distribution of the scale, comparison to other scales and some key questions about collection, analysis and interpretation of data.
+It contains detailed information about the validation and distribution of the scale, comparison to other scales and some key questions about the collection, analysis, and interpretation of data, including some support for sample size calculation.

 We have developed various tools to aid your analysis.
 Excel templates containing sample data are available to download: